Graph Shortest Path Algorithms Overview

 .

-The most representative algorithm for this is the Floyd algorithm, which is essentially a dynamic programming approach.
+The most famous algorithm for this is the Floyd algorithm, which is actually a dynamic programming algorithm.

-In theory, you can run a single-source shortest path algorithm from every node to get the all-pairs shortest path solution.
+In theory, you can run a single-source shortest path algorithm for every node to solve this problem.

 The Effect of Negative Weight Edges

-Why do negative weight edges affect shortest path algorithms?
+Why do negative weight edges matter?
 Because they make the problem more complicated.
-Let’s look at a simple example to understand this:
+Here’s a simple example to help you understand:

-Suppose you are at the starting point s
+Suppose you are at the starting node s

 and b